bwoods/Architecture/examples/foundations/text/storage/pos/README.md

 packet
     +2: ""
     +2: "source"
-    +2: "clock"
+    +4: "clock"
-    +2: "upper"

     +16: "boxed slice"
 ```

-Like the other position variants, the upper bytes of depth₀ are store inline in the `Position`, but the remaining bytes are stored as the first element in `boxed`
+Unlike the other position variants, level₀ is not stored inline in the `Position`, but is stored along with the rest of the identifier in the `boxed`
-slice; followed by the rest of the identifier.
+slice.

 ### Note

 The [source] and [clock] fields exist primarily to support asynchronous/collaborative editing.
 However, since the [large] position variant forces the `Position` enum
-to have 8-byte alignment, there is no overhead storing them unconditionally in every `Position`.
+to have 8-byte alignment, there is no overhead to storing them unconditionally in every `Position`.

 [small]: #small
 [medium]: #medium
 [large]: #large
 [source]: Position::source
 [clock]: Position::clock